 The mission of the International Veterinary Student Association is to enhance cultural awareness of international veterinary medicine by facilitating overseas exchanges and promoting understanding of international issues within the College of Veterinary Medicine.

-The student chapter of the Lesbian & Gay Veterinary Medical Association is a professional organization of lesbian, gay, bisexual, and transgendered veterinarians, veterinary students, technicians, and their supporters, whose mission is to provide support for individuals, education for the community, and a forum for information exchange and social interaction in order to foster a professional climate in which its members can achieve their full potential.
+The student chapter of the PRIDE Veterinary Medical Community is a professional organization of lesbian, gay, bisexual, and transgender veterinarians, veterinary students, technicians, and their supporters, whose mission is to provide support for individuals, education for the community, and a forum for information exchange and social interaction in order to foster a professional climate in which its members can achieve their full potential.

 Veterinary Students as One in Culture and Ethnicity (VOICE)